 HM: People need resources to help them navigate our health care system.
 Health care systems need to acknowledge their efforts in making the environment difficult to navigate and change their approach.

 If something happened to you today and you found yourself in a hospital environment that is completely foreign to you, how would you navigate that?
 How would people with differing levels of experience and education navigate that environment?
 How would those who don’t believe they are deserving of certain levels of care navigate it?

 Take, for example, a family with a loved one in the hospital for treatment who has just been informed that their relative has developed bedsores.
 First, why does my loved one have bedsores?
 Second, what can be done to address this?
-Without the resources to know who their advocate is, and what their options are, the only way they may know how to address that situation is with an emotional response, which historically only serves to reinforce certain stereotypes and that feeds the narrative that excellent proper care is not warranted or provided.
+Without the resources to know who their advocate is, and what their options are, and with a heavy dose of mistrust in the system, the only way they may know how to address that situation is with an emotional response, which historically only serves to reinforce certain stereotypes and that feeds that narrative that excellent proper care is not warranted or provided.

 Another example we are all becoming familiar with is the COVID-19 vaccination process, where we’re all being forced to navigate the state and local health departments to learn when it’s our time to get a vaccine.
 A number of health systems have been penalized by the federal government for handing out vaccines to patients who did not fall under the current distribution phase—a moving target that can sometimes change by the day—and now have fewer vaccines to distribute to their populations as a result.
 Which populations get penalized?
 Usually the poor and disadvantaged.